 You then need to figure out how long it will take for a payback on that difference.
 If you are only planning on staying in the home a couple of years, then you would probably opt not to pay points.
 As the difference in payment would not be enough to offset the cost savings.

-Wherever you buy your home, you can expect to pay some sort of property taxes.
+Wherever you buy your home, you can expect to pay some property taxes.
 The local school district, the county and the town or city itself may all need funds every year to provide services to the community where your home is located.
 Usually based off of the assessed value of the house, property taxes are an expense that every homeowner needs to plan for.
-They can be costly, especially in certain areas of the country.
+They can be costly, especially in some regions of the country.

 One bonus that comes from paying those taxes, though, is that you can deduct them from your yearly tax bill.
 You could easily wind up deducting $4,000 or $5,000 a year just from property taxes.
 Again, a deduction that everyone can appreciate.
 The amount you can deduct should be discussed with your accountant when preparing your yearly taxes.

 Fortunately, you should be able to deduct the cost of your mortgage insurance off of your tax bill, as long as you make less than $100,000 a year.
 If you make between $100,000 and $109,999, you may also be able to deduct a portion of your mortgage insurance payment.
 Most people who claim this deduction enjoy a sizable deduction amount, averaging around $1,000.

 As of now, the mortgage insurance deduction has not been renewed by Congress for 2015.
 If it is not renewed, you will not be able to use this deduction.
 However, Congress typically waits to renew this particular deduction until the end of the year, so there is hope that it will be there when you file.